 2. What kinds of records do Catholics appear in, and why?

 Until 1534, England was a catholic country.
 Then, after years of upheaval, the 1559 Act of Supremacy made the protestant Church of England the established church.
-Following this act there is an increasing number of state records documenting Catholics and their activities, reflecting their status outside of the establishment, subject as they were to new laws, taxes and a wave of persecution.
+Following this act there is an increasing number of state records documenting catholics and their activities, reflecting their status outside of the establishment, subject as they were to new laws, taxes and a wave of persecution.
 Thus, records of penalties and punishments, including fines and land seizures, provide a significant proportion of the records of catholics at The National Archives, especially those from the sixteenth and seventeenth centuries.
 By the eighteenth century catholics were no longer persecuted, but were still effectively barred from entering the professions, holding civil or military office, or inheriting land.
-Formal emancipation finally came in 1829 and state records relating to Catholics tend to die out a little from this date onwards.
+Formal emancipation finally came in 1829 and state records relating to catholics tend to die out a little from this date onwards.

 3. Catholic baptism, marriage and burial registers

 Very few catholic birth, marriage and death registers are kept at The National Archives.
 There are 77 in total, most of which are baptism registers, in record series RG 4, viewable on one of our partner websites, BMD Registers, searchable by name.
 They were collected together when the Registrar General called in the non-parochial registers in 1837 and 1857, part of the process of establishing the new system of civil registration.
-Perhaps so few Catholic registers were surrendered because they contained records of illegal marriages; between 1754 and 1837, under the terms of Lord Hardwicke’s Marriage Act, it was a legal requirement to marry in the Church of England.
+Perhaps so few catholic registers were surrendered because they contained records of illegal marriages; between 1754 and 1837, under the terms of Lord Hardwicke’s Marriage Act, it was a legal requirement to marry in the Church of England.
 Most of those that were handed over came from Yorkshire, Durham and Northumberland.
-A full list of all these Catholic registers is in the Nonconformist Registers Reference Book – List of Chapels by Denomination & Miscellaneous which is available in the reading rooms at The National Archives at Kew.
+You can find a list of all the catholic registers we hold using an Advanced search in Discovery our catalogue, using ‘catholic’ as the search term and restricting the search to record series RG4.
 For more on catholic registers see section 5.

 Origins of the catholic registers in RG 4